iva-stolnik/interactive-image-card/README.md

-# custom:interactive-image-card for Home Assistant lovelace
+# Custom Interactive Image Card for Home Assistant Lovelace

-This is a custom interactive image card for Home Assistant lovelace dashboard with support for image upload, view and interactive areas creation
+**custom:interactive-image-card** is a custom card for Home Assistant lovelace dashboard with support for image upload, view and interactive areas creation

 # FEATURES
 * UPLOAD or LINK EXTERNAL image
 * use entity state or attribute for DYNAMIC VIEW STREAMING
 * use card to show SIMPLE or INTERACTIVE image
-* interactive image maker
+* interactive image maker available when card has config --> editable: true
-  * add entity, interactive clickable areas and call services on image
+  * add image, entity, draw interactive clickable areas to call services when clicked
   * images and interactive areas are scalable and resizable
+  * interactive areas can be toggled to become visible on main view of card
+  * maker mode
+    * existing tab - specific areas can be toggled
+    * add new tab - add action name, entity_id, service which will be called and draw interactive area on image in order to save new area

 ## NOTES